LarryTheFatCat/Password-Generator/README.md

-# String Gen Using Basic Math
+# Basic Math Calculations to generate a complex string of numbers and text.
+Most of the information is straight forward, but I provided information as well to help.

 # Note
-So, this just uses basic math functions to create a string of random text and stuff like that.
-Technicaly Yeah, you can use this as a Password Gen, but the name StrinGen, is a lot easier lol.

-Most of the information is straight forward but I provided information as well to help.
+I'm using Java 15, but either way this will probably work for all Java versions.

 # Proof?
 ![img.png](img.png)